GolgoPA/10-4-hw/README.md

   Run = Incremental mon-sat at 23:05
 }

-# This schedule does the catalog.
-It starts after the WeeklyCycle
 Schedule {
   Name = "WeeklyCycleAfterBackup"
   Run = Full sun-sat at 23:10
 }

-# This is the backup of the catalog
 FileSet {
   Name = "Catalog"
   Include {